Kava-Labs/kava-proxy-service/README.md

 ### Environment Variables

-Many aspects of the service are configurable via environment variables
+Many aspects of the service are configurable via environment variables:

 - `LOG_LEVEL` - controls the amount of logs produced by the service, defaults to `INFO`, supported values in order from most verbose to least verbose are
     - DEBUG